-Most travelers like to make a good preparation before they go on a Tibet journey, such as checking the average temperature of that month, altitude sickness and corresponding solutions, carefully packing list, etc. In this post, we will assist you with a complete packing list for your Tibet tour.
+Most travelers like to make good preparations before they go on a Tibet journey, such as checking the average temperature of that month, altitude sickness and corresponding solutions, carefully packing lists, etc. In this post, we will assist you with a complete packing list for your Tibet tour.

 The passport with all necessary visas and Tibet travel permits.

 Most hotels in Tibet have no central heating.
-The air-conditioners in single rooms do not work well in the cold night.
-In winter, from November to next March, of course, you need to bring down jackets, warm sweaters, gloves, warm pants, woolen hats.
+The air-conditioners in single rooms do not work well during the cold night.
+In winter, from November to next March, of course, you need to bring down jackets, warm sweaters, gloves, warm pants, and woolen hats.
 It is very cold in the morning and evening.
-In summer, wearing a T-shirt in day time but the Jacket is necessary at the hotel in the morning and evening.
+In summer, wearing a T-shirt in the daytime but a Jacket is necessary at the hotel in the morning and evening.

-Other essentials to pack include four or five pairs of cotton or woolen underwear, four or five pairs of woolen socks, long sleeve cotton or lightweight wool shirts and T-shirts.
+Other essentials to pack include four or five pairs of cotton or woolen underwear, four or five pairs of woolen socks, long-sleeved cotton or lightweight wool shirts, and T-shirts.
 Women should avoid skirts or dresses.

-Also, whenever you visit Tibet, if your plan includes overnight at Everest Base Camp or Namtso Lake, or a several days outdoor trek in the mountain area, to keep warm is very important.
+Also, whenever you visit Tibet, if your plan includes overnight at Everest Base Camp or Namtso Lake, or a several days outdoor trek in the mountain area, keeping warm is very important.
 The winter clothes are a must.

 It is very important to have a strong comfortable pair of boots, especially your travel covers the remote area and you have to walk for a long distance.